miakepia/portfolio/pages/content-types.md

   <div class="right">
    <h2>The challenge</h2>

-    The pace and chaos of these projects led to building bespoke solutions rather than iterating, and we’d started to undo much of our work to streamline and improve the system.
+    The pace and chaos of these projects led to building bespoke solutions rather than iterating, and we’d started to undo much of our work to streamline and improve the site.

     When the dust settled, we knew we had to make a range of updates to platform and how we worked on it.

+    I collaborated with design and product leadership to define the GOV.UK strategy for 2022–23.
+A key focus of the strategy is to ‘fix the basics’, laying the foundations for ambitious future delivery that depends on a solid, resilient platform.
 </div>
 </div>

 <figure class="grid">
   <div class="[ quote ] [ right ]">
-    <blockquote><h3><span class="gov-logo">GOV.UK</span> strategy 2022</h3>
+    <blockquote><h3><span class="gov-logo">GOV.UK</span></h3>
     Build a <span id="simple">simple,<a href="#fn1"><sup id="one">1</sup></span></a><span id="joined-up"> joined-up<a href="#fn2"><sup>2</sup></span></a>  and <span id="personalised">personalised<a href="#fn3"><sup id="three">3</sup></a></span> experience of government <span id="everyone"> for  everyone<a href="#fn4"><sup>4</sup></a></span>

   </blockquote>
   </div>

   <figcaption class="right">
-      Drawing on the work done in 2017–18, I collaborated with design and product leadership to define the GOV.UK strategy for 2022–23.
-A key focus of the strategy is to ‘fix the basics’, laying the foundations for ambitious future delivery that depends on a solid, resilient platform.
     <div class="footnotes">
     Footnotes:
         <fn id=fn1>1.
 A resilient and scalable platform</fn>